 On Monday 7th November 1938 Mr W. D. Lewis Evans sadly passed away from heart failure at his home in Sketty, Swansea.

-The Old Tyleryans Club.
+The Old Tyleryan’s Club.

 Notes of Interest – During research I found the name Tyleryan was spelt “Tyleryan” with a “y” and also “Tylerian” with an “i”.
 The Association took its name from the ancient name Ty-lery or Ty-leri, the name of the stream through the Cwmtillery Valley, Cwmtylery or Cwmtilery, again spelt with a “y” or an “i”, the consensus seems to be that it can be spelt both ways.
-Whilst researching this story of the Association the name Tyleryan cropped up more often that the name Tylerian, so I have used the spelling with the “y” for consistency.
+Whilst researching this story of the association the name Tyleryan cropped up more often than the name Tylerian, so I have used the spelling with the “y” for consistency.